UK customs declaration service: Move from CHIEF to CDS with AEB

 In this section you can find general information about the customs declaration service CDS and the customs handling of import and export freight system CHIEF with reference to the ongoing system replacement by the UK government.
 As with any system change, users will have to get used to the new environment and associated requirements.

-There are quite a few differences between how users make declarations on the new customs declaration service compared to the old customs handling of imports and exports freight system.
-Some of these are detailed below and please refer to the UK government website for more information and latest updates.
+There are several key differences between how users make declarations on the new customs declaration service compared to the old customs handling of imports and exports freight system.
+Please find the details below or refer to the HMRC website, which features frequent updates.

 The customs handling of import and export freight system CHIEF has been in use by HM Revenue and Customs (HMRC) for nearly 30 years.
 Its core function is the processing of declarations to facilitate the international movement of goods between the UK and non-EU countries.
 Technology has advanced over the years and the CHIEF system cannot easily adapt to new requirements.
 Plans to retire CHIEF have therefore been underway for a long time – a successor project was eventually announced back in 2015 and a system provider was selected in 2016.